SACHSTech/ICS3U-Interactive-Application-CPT/README.md

 Once you are ready to submit, replace the contents of this README.md file with:

+- a screenshot of your program in action
-- A brief description of your program
+- a brief description of your program
-- How the user interacts with it
+- how the user interacts with it
-- Any known limitations or incomplete features
+- any known limitations or incomplete features
+- an attribution section for any external assets used

 This README will be assessed as part of the project professionalism mark.